 She returned a glare to him.
 “No. This is the Lena Rebecca deserved.
 If I had been strong enough in the first place, she wouldn’t have had to—”

-“Will you think about what you’re saying!?”
-His shout broke against the walls and left a ringing behind.
+“Will you think about what you’re saying?!”
 He took a deep breath, but it failed to calm him.
 The anger only seemed to build.
 “You can’t live on in the past.
-Killing those people won’t bring Rebecca back, it’s just going to tarnish her memory!”
+Killing those people won’t bring Rebecca back, it’s only going to tarnish her memory!”
 He took a few more deep breaths and pinched his brow.
 A visible effort hindered him when he looked her in her eyes again.
 “You.
-You are the very reason that man was hailed as a hero.
+You are the reason that man was hailed as a hero.
 Leave.
 Now.
 You belong among your own.
 Not among chameleons like us.”

 It took so long for his words to sink in that his patience evaporated.